Plume-org/docs/source/contribute/bug-report.html.md

 If you don't have a GitHub account, and don't want to create one, you can also report your issue on Matrix.
 Join the Plume room as explained in [this guide](/contribute/discussion), and send a message explaining what is wrong.
-We will take of creating an issue on GitHub for you.
+We will take care of creating an issue on GitHub for you.